ligolang/ligo_using_colours/README.md

 # Using colours in ligo

-To install this package using
+To install this package using ligo

 ```bash
 echo '{}' > package.json